CoAntrimMan/BibleStudy/People-and-Places/Disciples.md

 Zebedee gets mentioned several times and is obviously a notable figure - their father.
 The sons of thunder.

 This calling is after the wilderness temptation of Christ by Satan.

+Matthew 8 we learn a little more about Peter.
+He is married and his mother-in-law is sick

+Matthew 9 - we read about the calling of Matthew himself.

+He has entered into 'his own city' Capernium.
+Matthew 4:13

+Matthew sitting at the receipt of custom.

+Follow Me